 According to drivers in the Eureka/Arcata area, the sign appeared late Friday night, which caused a flood of voice mail and email complaints to the Caltrans district office in Eureka.

 “Well, yeah man,” said long-time Arcata resident ‘Peace Witherspoon.’
-“I mean why be harshing on me and my Prius, man?
+“I mean, why be harshing on me and my Prius, man?
 So what if I drive real slow.
 I drive slow everywhere.
 What’s the hurry, anyway?
-Like, we all need to slow down and smell the roses and you know like, you know?
-All this redneck shit is really messing with my buzz.”
+Like, we all need to slow down and smell the roses, and you know like, you know?
+All this redneck shit is messing with my buzz.”

 This isn’t the first time Caltrans has been in hot water in Humboldt County.
 In the early 1990s, a rogue employee changed all the McKinleyville Town limit signs to say Oklahoma City, and in the early 2000s, the department was in trouble for placing radiation warning placards outside of Arcata telling people not to come within 1000 yards of its famous downtown plaza.
 Neither prank resulted in disciplinary actions.

-As for the fate of the Caltrans employees, Director Dougherty says that once they figure out what’s slowing down Hybrid and Ford cars, the 4 men and one woman will be re-instated.
+As for the fate of the Caltrans employees, Director Dougherty says that once they figure out what’s slowing down Hybrid and Ford cars, the four men and one woman will be re-instated.